bit-docs/bit-docs/README.md

 ### Usage

-It is possible to add bit-docs as a dependency to the actual repo you wish to document, but we have found creating an entirely new repo that will pull in the repo(s) that you wish to document is a better paradigm.
-It is especially useful to have a repository dedicated to generating documentation with bit-docs when pulling in multiple codebases, perhaps including their multiple versions, and wishing to generate a unified website.
-This is the strategy used by StealJS and DoneJS.
+It is possible to add the bit-docs package as a dependency to the actual project you wish to document, but we have found creating an entirely new dedicated repository that will pull in the codebase(s) that you wish to document is a better paradigm.
+So, for `your-project` you might create a new repository called `your-project-site`.

+This paradigm of creating a repository dedicated to generating documentation with bit-docs is especially useful when pulling in multiple codebases and wishing to generate a unified website.
+This is the strategy used by StealJS and DoneJS to document their core functionality and the functionality of their various modules that are broken out into separate repos and packages!

 To use bit-docs, add it to the `package.json` of the project you want to use it in: